Updated: Apr 14

-Until one day, a young deer found itself grazing in a pasture beyond the cave.
+Until one day, a young deer found itself grazing in a pasture just beyond the cave.
 When the deer saw a figure step out from the entrance of the cave, she became still.
 The little deer had heard of the great beast that protected this place but this figure did not seem like a Beast.
-Curious, the young deer approached the figure with a soft heart and asked if it were hungry.
+Curious, the young deer remained still and watched the figure.

 The figure remained motionless and did not speak.